Arts & Culture

 Molly Jones Has Found her Mojo

 Molly Jones has lived as part of Folkestone’s Creative Quarter for a number of years.
 Growing up only a stone’s throw away from the town, having a living and working space has allowed her to create.
-She’s recently launched her own line of homeware and garments selling at the Folkestone Harbour Marketplace and online.
-Her exuberant and vivid artworks now also adorn the walls of East Yard on the Harbour Arm, bringing life and colour to the seating area.
+Working as an artist has its challenges, and factor in the life-changing element of becoming a parent, Molly is adapting her work/life balance.
+Her exuberant and vivid artworks adorn the walls of F51, the skatepark at the end of Tontine Street, bringing life and colour to the concrete bowls.
 Folkelife went to meet Molly to find out about her inspirations.

 “Living in a place where I can get up and walk into my studio next door is perfect.
 I’m based at the bottom of The Old High Street and have been here for about 4 years.
 My partner and I founded MoJo Studios a year ago creating work influenced by Matisse and Picasso, and inspired by mythology and folklore.
 Our practice as artists has grown since the moment we moved here.
 We’re so lucky to live where we do!”